Murder of Lyn Fleming: Investigation and legal proceedings

+Arraignment

 On 3 January 2025, a 32-year old man, subsequently identified as Hayden Tasker, appeared in the Nelson District Court on eight charges including murder, attempted murder, assault using a vehicle as a weapon, dangerous driving and driving while disqualified.
 Justice Richard Russell imposed an interim name suppression to allow the accused to contact his family and remanded the defendant into custody until a scheduled appearance at the Nelson High Court on 14 February.
 Russell also issued an order prohibiting all media including social media from publishing video footage of the incident.

 In late February 2025, Tasker appeared at the High Court in Blenheim where he pleaded guilty to two charges of drink driving and driving while disqualified.
 He pleaded not guilty to six charges including the murder of Fleming, the attempted murder of Senior Sergeant Adam Ramsay, causing grievous bodily harm with reckless disregard to safety, and three charges of dangerous driving.
 Name suppression for Tasker lapsed during a pre-trial hearing at the Wellington High Court on 8 August 2025.
 On 17 October, Tasker's case was transferred to Christchurch, with a tentative trial date being set for May 2026.

+Trial

+Hayden Tasker's murder trial commenced at the Christchurch High Court on 4 May 2026 before Justice Cameron Mander and a jury.
+The trial is expected to last for three weeks, with 40 witnesses giving testimony.
+The Crown was represented by Tasman Crown Solicitor Mark O'Donoghue while the defendant was represented by Josh Lucas.
+During opening arguments, O'Donoghue outlined the summary of the facts, and presented CCTV footage and images of the alleged murder.
+O'Donoghue said that a drunk Tasker deliberately drove his Honda Odyssey into Senior Sergeants Lyn Fleming and Adam Ramsay in a Nelson carpark while under the influence of alcohol.
+He subsequently rammed a police vehicle, injuring a third police officer and a civilian giving first aid to Ramsay.
+Following his arrest, Tasker told a detective that his attack on the victims had been motivated by anger towards the Police.
+O'Donoughue said the Crown would argue that "the whole event was an act of completely senseless and pointless violence carried out by the defendant because he was angry at the police."

+Lucas said the defence would argue that Tasker's attack on the victims was a suicide attempt intended to provoke a police chase.
+He argued that the defendant was guilty of manslaughter because he did not intend to murder Fleming.
+He said that Tasker accepted responsibility for causing Fleming's death.
+Lucas also asked jurors to review all evidence including Tasker's personal circumstances, what he told the Police following his arrest, the length of time between when he began to drive towards the police car and the moment of impact, and the effect of alcohol intoxication on his mind.
+During the first day of trial, Tasker also pleaded guilty to three charges of dangerous driving.